 Reassured, we headed home to share our exciting news with family, friends, and neighbors.
 My mother was a twin, and I couldn’t wait to share the news with her.
 When we got her on the line and shared the news, we received a very subdued congratulations.
 Shortly thereafter, she asked if I had spoken to my sister lately.
 After hanging up, both Amy and I were bewildered at my mother’s subdued reaction.

 It made total sense, though, after we called to share the news with my sister.
 Evidently, just prior to our call, my sister had also called Mom to tell her that she was expecting.
-My Mom was in a total state of shock after getting the news that she would have three new grandchildren sometime in January!
+My mom was in a total state of shock after getting the news that she would have three new grandchildren sometime in January!

 Our takeaway from the appointment was that there was nothing we nor the medical professionals could do in the immediate future.
-Amy latched onto that and was determined to control what she could control.
+Amy latched onto that and was determined to control what she could.
 She would take especially good care of herself, eat healthy, exercise, and most of all, not let herself get mentally stressed by the situation.

 Unfortunately, I often take the opposite approach.
 I want to learn everything I possibly can about the situation I am facing so that I can make the best decisions possible.
 I delved into learning everything I could about monoamniotic twins.
 In 1997, there was precious little information about the subject online and only two paragraphs devoted to the condition in a text I found at the Medical College of Wisconsin.

 Most of the information I gathered was from other parents of expecting Mo-Mo twins.
 Their doctors, however, had varying approaches to their pregnancies.
 Before long, I became a central hub of email correspondence between parents seeking information just like me.
 Together with another parent, we started a chat room to document all the posts, discussions, and outcomes.
-At the time, we did not envision the chat room would become a central hub of information for parents for over 20 years.
+At the time, we did not envision the chat room would become a central hub of information for parents for over twenty years.

 The scariest bit of information I learned was that the mortality rate for Mo-Mo twins was extremely high, between 40 and 60 percent.

 Amy was understanding of my attempts to learn more, but she stated very firmly that I was not to share any information with her.
-She wanted to stay focused on her health and remaining positive.
+She wanted to stay focused on her health and on remaining positive.
 Despite her bravado, I know she was very worried, but I concluded that stress could only have a negative effect on her and the babies’ well-being, so as she requested, I kept the information I learned to myself.

 Amy shined during the next couple of months.
 She remained upbeat and excited for the arrival of the twins.
-We moved Claire to a new bedroom and prepared the twin’s new room.
+We moved Claire to a new bedroom and prepared the twins’ new room.
 We were able to obtain another crib from our friends who had twins previously, saving us some money.

 I’ve always admired Amy’s positivity, but never more so than those awful weeks of uncertainty and worry in 1997.